mackenziekbrooks/dh180-w18-borndigital/assignments.md

 2. Make a list of all the sites/collections/articles you find that seem interesting.
 3. From that list, select 4-5 web archives and 1-2 scholarly sources.
 Minimum of six sources.
 4. Start with a citation for the collection/source.
 Format it according to MLA 8 or the citation style of your selected discipline.
-5. Write 1-2 paragraphs of summary, assessment, and reflection.
+5. Write 1-2 paragraphs of summary, assessment, and reflection for each source.
 See the [Purdue OWL guide](https://owl.english.purdue.edu/owl/resource/614/01/) for good guidelines on the content of your annotated bibliography.

 Places to start your research: